 1.2.
 You were permitted to be on the property

 Property owners, tenants, and occupants are legally required to extend a reasonable duty of care to anyone they allow on their property.
 This typically includes people such as:

 - social guests

-Plaintiffs can prove that they were “permissive” users of the defendants’ property through such evidence as:
+You can prove that you were a “permissive” user of the defendants’ property through such evidence as:

 - service contracts,